modbas/mad76/doc/teachpython/teachpython.md

         python helloworld.py

-4. Or make the file `helloworld.by` executable and run it directly
+4. Or make the file `helloworld.py` executable and run it directly

         chmod +x helloworld.py
         ./helloworld.py